MichelleOha/Michelle-CoderAcademy.github.io/README.md

 **Sitemap**
 ![image](<./assets/portfolio_sitemap.drawio%20(2).png>)

-Next I decided to keep my website the same layout across all device sizes so that it is easily recognises by the users.
-This is something I find a little distracting and a little confusing myself when I go from an IPhone to a desktop screen.
-Especially when the website isn't too complex.
+I decided to have my portfolio layout across all device sizes the same so that it is easily recognises by the users.
+This is something I find a little distracting and sometimes confusing myself when I go from an IPhone to a desktop screen.

 **Wireframes created in Figma**
 ![image](./assets/wireframes-T1A2.png)